Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-k-UDNJY0PWA.md

 ### Transcript

-> any plans to improve the visual part of building in the game like more walls different foundation designs uh yeah there's there's a few things like in terms of cosmetics there are a bunch of ideas that we want to do um
+> any plans to improve the visual part of building in the game like more walls different foundation designs, yeah there's there's a few things like in terms of cosmetics there are a bunch of ideas that we want to do
 >
 > [Music]
 >
-> i know that some of the artists are have like a bunch of ideas of cosmetics and like stuff to put on the walls and stuff like that that they want to do um but don't know when that will come
+> i know that some of the artists are have like a bunch of ideas of cosmetics and like stuff to put on the walls and stuff like that that they want to do, but don't know when that will come